Signal Processing over Time-Varying Graphs: A Systematic Review: Signal Processing for Time-varying Graphs

-Gaussian noise assumption is seen in most noise models, and $l_2$-norm optimization is the go-to option for Gaussian noise because minimizing the squared error corresponds to the maximum likelihood estimate solution \cite{Chen_2016_variance}.
+The Gaussian noise assumption is seen in most noise models, and $l_2$-norm minimization is the go-to option for Gaussian noise because minimizing the squared error corresponds to the maximum likelihood estimate solution \cite{Chen_2016_variance}.
 However, the underlying noise in a variety of realistic applications, including meteorological recordings \cite{1986_weather_impulsive} and powerline communication \cite{karakucs_2020_modelling}, is verified to possess impulsive behaviors that could be represented by heavy-tailed, non-Gaussian distributions, such as generalized Gaussian, Student's t, and $\alpha$-stable distributions \cite{Chen_2016_variance}.
 The least-squares-based methods lose their validity in impulsive noise situations owing to the presence of large or infinite variance caused by the impulsiveness in the noise \cite{kuruouglu_1998_least}.
 Several approaches can be taken to overcome this drawback.
-Instead of using second power, a least mean $p^{th}$ power is used to define a loss based on the assumption that the noise is symmetric $\alpha$-stable distribution (S$\alpha$S), giving us the Graph Least Mean $p^{th}$ algorithm \cite{nguyen2020_LMP}.
-The Normalized GLMP was further proposed to include a time-varying spectral normalization matrix to speed up the computation of GLMP \cite{yan_2022_NLMP}.
-Moving further with the idea of $l_p$-norm optimization, the adaptive Graph-Sign algorithm (Graph-Sign) was derived as a graph extension of the classical adaptive sign error or the least mean absolute deviation (LMAD) algorithm for multivariate signals \cite{yan_2022_sign, bib_MD_LMAD}.
-The Graph-Sign algorithm is derived from the minimum dispersion criterion and then reduced to $l_1$-norm optimization, which removes the need for prior knowledge from any noise assumption \cite{bib_l1}.
-This allows the Graph-Sign algorithm to avoid the instability seen in the least-squares-based algorithms when estimating graph signals under impulsive noise.
+Instead of using the second power, the least mean $p^\text{th}$ power is used to define a loss based on the assumption that the noise is a symmetric $\alpha$-stable distribution (S$\alpha$S), giving us the Graph Least Mean $p^\text{th}$ algorithm \cite{nguyen2020_LMP}: